thegetty/mutual-muses/data/README.md

 Suggested citation:

->Getty Research Institute and the Zooniverse User Community, “Mutual Muses: transcription data of correspondence from the the Lawrence Alloway and Sylvia Sleigh correspondence”, Getty Research Institute, Los Angeles (ADD PUBLICATION DATE). https://github.com/thegetty/mutual-muses/releases/tag/v1.
+>Getty Research Institute and the Zooniverse User Community, “Mutual Muses: transcription data of correspondence from the the Lawrence Alloway and Sylvia Sleigh correspondence”, Getty Research Institute, Los Angeles (May, 2018). https://github.com/thegetty/mutual-muses/releases/tag/v1.

 ### Data Integrity/DISCLAIMER OF WARRANTIES